coochewgames/littlepay-coding-exercise/README.md

 As this is an autonomous process, the remaining PANs that are currently tapped on will be charged a full fare.

 # Design decisions
 The FareProcessor has been developed for an efficient lookup, entailing an expanded initial data configuration.
-This is to facilitate longer single setup but a quicker locating of the iterative fare lookup; as the data is determined to be well-formed in the source file, there is no additional validation on an invalid stop id being passed in.
+This is to facilitate longer single setup but a quicker iterative fare lookup; as the data is determined to be well-formed in the source file, there is no additional validation on an invalid stop id being passed in.

+The fare processor is external to the bus stop processing to allow different fare processors to be utilised; is not particularly necessary for the example but allows for more flexibility.

 In a more expandable design, the data would not be stored internally but in a separate data source.